Standard and Process

 - application and/or transaction logs;

-Design phase includes planning for decommissioning of the software and the environment after completion of each phase in the SDLC process, including software obsolescence.
+The design phase includes planning for decommissioning of the software and the environment after completion of each phase in the SDLC process, including software obsolescence.

 Protect the development environment.
 Security controls include and are not limited to: